 In the late nineteenth century, various golf tournaments were played at Montrose, one of the most notable being that of 3 October 1888.
 The players were the leading lights of the day and included Old Tom Morris Professional St Andrews, Ben Sayers Professional North Berwick, Willie Fernie Professional Troon and Willie Park Jr Professional Musselburgh.
 The winners and their scores and prizes were as follows:-

 1st W Fernie, Troon 74 £12

 3rd A Simpson, Carnoustie 76 £4

 The present Medal Course, managed by the Montrose Golf Links, owes much to a design by Willie Park Jnr. in 1903.
-He had made alterations to a layout by the Mercantile Club two years earlier in which Old Tom Morris had advised.
+He had made alterations to a layout by the Mercantile Club two years earlier advised by Old Tom Morris.

-Currently the Caledonia Golf Club, whose club-houses is over the road from the Royal Montrose, are the other main club playing at Montrose.
+Currently the Caledonia Golf Club, whose club-house is over the road from the Royal Montrose, is the other main club playing at Montrose.